MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-how-to-v4-state.md

 ---

-You can take a look at the conversation state data that is saved, by first running the sample and then opening the table using [Azure Storage explorer][AzureStorageExplorer]:
+To look at the conversation state data that is saved, run the sample and then open the table using [Azure Storage explorer][AzureStorageExplorer].

 ![echobot conversation state data in Azure Storage Explorer](media/how-to-state/echostate-azure-storage-explorer.png)